daemonX10/Notes/02_programming_tools/01_python_ml/theory_questions.md

 ## Question 27

-**Explain the use ofregularizationinlinear modelsand provide aPython example.**
+**Explain the use of regularization in linear models and provide a Python example.**

 **Answer:** _[To be filled]_